This is a far from comprehensive list. If you see something missing, email me. I don’t earn any money from recommending these sites.

 - Lots of good tutorials on this University of Illinois website.

-- “Not Voodoo” is an excellent site for anything to do with organic chemistry lab technique, although it is not updated regularly.
+- “Not Voodoo” is an excellent site for anything to do with organic chemistry lab technique.

 - Chemtips is a blog that has a wealth of useful posts on practical organic chemistry technique.
 Updated regularly by (soon to be Dr.) Brandon Findlay.